 j) To produce a highly skilled business professional who can make effective functional contributions in the areas of marketing, finance, human resources management, etc. apart from contributing to IS/IT functions.

-- Faculty members from Department of Computing, Department of Electronics and Communications Engineering and the Department of Management Studies and provide support and advice to facilitate learning for students on the PG programme.
+- Faculty members from Department of Computing, Department of Electronics and Communications Engineering, Department of Civil Engineering and the Department of Management Studies and provide support and advice to facilitate learning for students on the PG programme.

 - Support beyond the classroom is offered by the concerned faculty to students who seek such help on academic issues.

 - Additional workshops are provided to students on developing and enhancing research skills and academic writing.

 - Support and counselling is provided to students who need specialised advice in modules or other related issues by the Programme Manager.

 - Academic advising to students is provided by MEC faculty to support them in academic issues and to help them in the successful completion of the programme.

 - The centre also offers dissertation/project guidance for students on PG programmes to enable them to complete their dissertations/projects successfully.